check-spelling-sandbox/grpc-swift/docs/async-await-proposal.md

 ```

 As highlighted in the code comments above, it allows the user to write
-staight-line code, using the new async/await language support, and for
+straight-line code, using the new async/await language support, and for
 consuming responses from an `AsyncSequence` using the new `for try await ... in
 { ... }` idiom.